-Greece has so many special places to visit, and many of them are in the Dodecanese Islands!
-One gem that should be on every traveler’s list to this region is Symi.
+Symi Island is a gem that should be on every travelers list that’s heading to Greece.
+So what are some of the best things to do in Symi?
 From the moment your ferry pulls in you will be mesmerized by the colors and magic of this island.
 So whether you’re just making a day trip to Symi Island or staying overnight, we got you covered.
-Here are 12 amazing things to do on Symi Island in Greece!

 Pin For Later ↓